ThuraAung1601/mmCRFseg/README.md

 | Recall                      | 0.953        |
 | Accuracy                    | 0.980        |

-It was trained and tested on myPOS corpus version 3.0[1].
+It was trained and tested on myPOS corpus version 3.0[1] and additional data collected from the internet and other Open resources.
 Win Pa Pa et.al [2] also studied the CRF approach but in this tool, we used different feature sets for better segmentation results.

 ## Other useful text segmentation tools for Myanmar Langauge
 - myWord[3]: syllable, word, sub_word and phrase segmenter for Burmese <br />